Getting a Holiday Rental Licence in Spain

 August 2024

 If you’re set on renting out one or more of your properties as holiday rentals, you’ll need to comply with a series of legal requirements at a regional and/or local level.
 In Spain, the central government handed over regulation of holiday rentals to the autonomous communities over a decade ago, and some of these, through decrees passed in their parliaments, have done the same with local councils.
-This is the case, for example, in Andalusia, which has the most holiday homes, flats, and apartments in Spain.
+This is the case, for example, in Andalusia, which has the most holiday homes, flats in Spain.

 Therefore, before you start renting out your property and looking for ways to promote and market it, you need to check if it meets the requirements set out in your area.
 Pay attention because the steps before renting are especially important, and you need to be thorough.
 Join us in this article and take note of the steps to follow.